TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 31/Isaiah 31.5.md

 ---

-As birds hovering, so will Jehovah of hosts protect Jerusalem; he will protect and deliver [it], he will pass over and preserve [it] .
+As birds hovering, so Yahweh of Armies will protect Jerusalem.
+He will protect and deliver it.
+He will pass over and preserve it."